 - Like all University of Michigan faculty, UM-Flint’s MSA instructors are true “leaders and best” – experienced, tested, and respected experts in their field.

 - The UM-Flint MSA program is primarily offered in the NetPlus! mixed-mode format, a 15-to-18-month program that blends online coursework with on-campus sessions every six weeks.

 Dual MBA and Master of Science in Accounting degree available

 - As part of the world renowned University of Michigan system, UM-Flint can tap additional resources, expertise, and contacts at our sister campuses in Ann Arbor and Dearborn to assist our students, their research, and other initiatives.

-- UM-Flint’s Innovative Incubator [IN] and "Michigan Family Business Center" (MFBC) are designed to serve as cooperative efforts among commercial enterprises, non-profit organizations and academic institutions to create robust networks and resources that enhance entrepreneurial leadership skills.
+- UM-Flint’s Innovation Incubator [IN] and "Michigan Family Business Center" (MFBC) are designed to serve as cooperative efforts among commercial enterprises, non-profit organizations and academic institutions to create robust networks and resources that enhance entrepreneurial leadership skills.